Poisson-Dirichlet branching random walks: Notation

 \section{Notation}

-Given $v=v_1v_2\ldots v_n \in V$, we let $h(v) = \sum_{i=1}^n v_i$, and remark that $S(v)$ has distribution Gamma$(h(v))$.
+Given $v=v_1v_2,\ldots, v_n \in V$, we let $h(v) = \sum_{i=1}^n v_i$, and remark that $S(v)$ has distribution Gamma$(h(v))$.
 If $v \in T_n$, we write $k(v)=h(v)-n$, and write $T_{n,k}$ for the set of nodes $v \in T_n$ with $k(v)=k$.
-We denote by $T_n(x)$ (resp.~$T_{n,k}(x)$) the set of nodes of $T_n$ (resp.~$T_{n,k}$) with displacement at most $x$.
+We denote by $T_n(x)$ [resp., $T_{n,k}(x)$] the set of nodes of $T_n$ (resp., $T_{n,k}$) with displacement at most $x$.\vadjust{\goodbreak}

-The Bachmann-Landau notations $o()$ and $O()$ have their usual meaning.
+The Bachmann--Landau notation $o(\cdot)$ and $O(\cdot)$ have their usual meaning.
 As mentioned earlier, we use the Vinogradov notation $f\ll g$ which means $f=O(g)$.
 We also use the Hardy notation $f \asymp g$ which means $f=O(g)$ and $g=O(f)$.
-Constants implied by these symbols are absolute unless otherwise indicated, e.g. by a subscript.
+Constants implied by these symbols are absolute unless otherwise indicated, for example, by a subscript.